Namespaces and assemblies

 is raised and it can be used to specify the desired action to take.

 The type of the problem is determined using the event-argument's ProblemType property.
-This describes what is going on.
+This describes

-Exception property contains further information - it's actually an exception that would be thrown unless a different action
+Exception property contains further information - it's actually an exception that would be thrown

 is choosen.
-Use IsActionPossible method (or PossibleActions flag property) to determine which actions are possible,
+Use IsActionPossible method (or PossibleActions flag property) to determine

 and specify the desired action using the Action property.